teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 </div>

 The form is almost complete.
-The only thing left before usage of the form in production is the representation of a success message after the authentication went well.
+The only thing setting us apart from the form usage is showing of a success message after the authentication went well.
 Let's create a state variable for tracking successful submissions:

 ```js